AsifMadar/Foobar-BIU-mobile/wiki/android.md

 Foobar android application wiki
 Note: All the actions performed using the server occurs on another thread so it will not ruin the user experience.

-First of all, when you open the application the login page will apear
+First of all, when you open the application the login page will appear

 ![](./images/android/1.png)

 Because we don't got an account we'll create a new one pressing Sign Up Page button